cosmovane/cc-backend/README.md

 # hospitaltodo-backend
-Read full documentation and test the API in https://hospitaltodo2021.herokuapp.com/api-docs/
+Test the API in https://hospitaltodo2021.herokuapp.com/api-docs/

 This API allows to Create, Read, Update and Delete Categories, Lists and Items for a Surgery Department

 Made with Express, Sequelize and PostgreSQL

-FrontEnd:
+Items belong to Lists and Lists belong to Categories

+You must create a category first, then a List and finally an Item that belongs to the list

+FrontEnd App made with React: https://hospitaltodo.vercel.app/

 DataBase Diagram: